|

 considered.
 There are indeed sufficient reasons that now is the time for

-In many of FIG’s recent symposiums, conferences and working weeks, we
+such an endeavour.
+2. PEOPLE IS OUR FOCUS In many of FIG’s recent symposiums, conferences and working weeks, we

 encounter key words such as “governance” and “capacity” and the